polinamgordienko-glitch/Beyond-Arrow-From-Impossibility-to-Possibilities-in-Multi-Criteria-Benchmarking/README.md

 ## Introduction

 This repository contains the code to reproduce all experiments in our paper titled "Beyond Arrow: From Impossibility to Possibilities in Multi-Criteria Benchmarking".
+The focus is on empirically testing restricted preference domain assumptions in multi-criteria benchmarking settings, using two main data sources:
+ - HELM MMLU (rankings constructed from HELM MMLU runs)
+ - PMLB & OpenML (final result tables from Jansen et al 2024)

 ## HELM MMLU
-The code reads HELM run folders, builds rankings for each MMLU subject, and then tests for:
+The script "HELM_MMLU_tests.R" reads HELM run folders, builds rankings for each MMLU subject, and then tests for:

 - **Single-peakedness**
 - **Group separability**